pradipmudi/request-proxy-service/README.md

 Use Browser or Postman or some driver program to make requests :
 -
 - Target : https://localhost:7777/response?q=query&client=user1
-- Here I'm replaying(Also other messages based on other fators such as non-http request, rate limiting, wrong address etc.) : www.google.com/?q=query
+- Here I'm replaying(Also other messages based on other factors such as non-http request, rate limiting, wrong api etc.) : www.google.com/?q=query